- Which companies offer the cheapest non-owner car insurance in South Dakota?

 - Compare South Dakota non-owners car insurance rates with other states

-Cheapest non-owner car insurance companies in South Dakota
+Which companies offer the cheapest non-owner car insurance in South Dakota?

 The cheapest non-owner car insurer in South Dakota is Auto-Owners, with rates averaging $52.
 The second cheapest South Dakota non-owner insurer is GEICO.
 Average rates are $74.